Saint Sava: Works

 His liturgical regulations include also Psalter-holding laws (Ustav za držanje Psaltira), which he translated from Greek, or as possibly is the case with the Nomocanon, was only the initiator and organizer, and supervisor of the translation.
 A personal letter of his, written from Jerusalem to his disciple hegumen Spiridon in Studenica, shows Sava getting closer to literature.
 This is the first work of the epistolary genre that has been preserved in the old Serbian literature.

 Theologian Lazar Mirković noted "With a lot of feeling and longing for the fatherland in a distant world and caring for things in the homeland, Sava wrote this letter to Spiridon, reporting about him and his entourage, of them falling ill on the road, how they donated to the Holy sites, where he intended to travel, and along with the letter he sent gifts: a cross, pleat, cloth and pebbles.
 The cross and pleat had laid on Christ's grave, and hence these gifts received greater value.
 Sava perhaps found the cloth in Jordan".
 The letter has been preserved in 14th-century copies held in the Velika Remeta monastery.
-The proper literary nature of Sava is however revealed only in his hagiographical and poetic compositions.
+The proper literary nature of Sava is revealed only in his hagiographical and poetic compositions.
 Each in its genre, they stand at the beginning of the development of convenient literary genres in the independent Serbian literature.

 In the Hilandar Typikon, Sava included the Short Hagiography of St. Simeon Nemanja, which tells of Simeon's life between his arrival at Hilandar and death.
 It was written immediately after his death, in 1199 or 1200.
 The developed hagiography on St. Simeon was written in the introduction of the Studenica Typikon.